neutmute/steelcap/README.md

-# Steelcap: MV6 Tag Helpers for Bootstrap #
+# Steelcap: MVC 6 Tag Helpers for Bootstrap #
 A collection of  MVC 6 Tag Helpers for more concise Razor code for describing [Bootstrap](http://getbootstrap.com/) elements

 ## Form controls ##